wp-plugins/wp-tiger/readme.txt

 == Screenshots ==

-1. The screenshot-1.png shows the vtiger settings configuration.
+1. The screenshot-1.png shows the vtiger settings configuration
 2. The screenshot-2.png shows the vtiger lead fields to be shown in the contact form page or post.
 3. The screenshot-3.png shows the vtiger lead fields to be shown in the widget area.
 4. The screenshot-4.png shows the form which captures the vtiger leads.